Macintosh SE

 The Macintosh SE is a personal computer designed, manufactured, and sold by Apple Computer, from March 1987 to October 1990.
 It marked a significant improvement on the Macintosh Plus design, notably due to its modular and expandable functionality, and was introduced by Apple at the same time as the Macintosh II.

-The SE retains the same Compact Macintosh form factor as the original Macintosh computer introduced three years earlier and uses the same design language used by the Macintosh II.
-An enhanced model, the SE/30, was introduced in January 1989; sales of the original SE continued.
+The SE retained the same Compact Macintosh form factor as the original Macintosh computer introduced three years earlier and used the same design language of the Macintosh II.
+An enhanced model, the SE/30, was introduced in January 1989, although sales of the original SE continued.
 The Macintosh SE was updated in August 1989 to include a SuperDrive, with this updated version being called the "Macintosh SE FDHD" and later the "Macintosh SE SuperDrive".
-The Macintosh SE was replaced with the Macintosh Classic, a very similar model which retained the same central processing unit and form factor, but at a lower price point.
+The Macintosh SE was replaced by the Macintosh Classic, a very similar model that retained the same central processing unit and form factor but at a lower price point.